-- \diamond This manual describes operation, features and maintenance of this Combustion Analyzer. - ◊ Read this operation and maintenance manual before using the device.
-The operator must be familiar with the manual and follow the instructions carefully. - ◊ This use and maintenance manual is subject to change due to technical improvements the manufacturer assumes no responsibility for any mistakes or misprints.
+- This manual describes the operation and the characteristics and the maintenance of the Combustion Analyzer. - ♦ Read this operation and maintenance manual before using the device.
+The operator must be familiar with the manual and follow the instructions carefully. - ♦ This use and maintenance manual is subject to change due to technical improvements the manufacturer assumes no responsibility for any mistakes or misprints.

-Respect your environment: think before printing the full manual on paper
+Respect your environment: think before printing the full manual on paper.